Logiq and MediaJel Align to Provide Powerful Marketing Tools and Enhance Consumer Targeting and Reach Companies Expect Stronger Competitive Advantages, Brand Equity and Enterprise Value

 Logiq expects to benefit from industry hyper-verticalization

-/EIN News/ -- NEW YORK, Dec.
-13, 2022 (GLOBE NEWSWIRE) -- Logiq, Inc. (OTCQX: LGIQ) (“the Company”), a global provider of e-commerce and customer acquisition solutions, today announced a strategic alliance with MediaJel, Inc., a leading marketing platform primarily serving regulated industries.
+NEW YORK, Dec.
+13, 2022 (GLOBE NEWSWIRE) -- Logiq, Inc. LGIQ ("the Company"), a global provider of e-commerce and customer acquisition solutions, today announced a strategic alliance with MediaJel, Inc., a leading marketing platform primarily serving regulated industries.

 The strategic alliance is intended to create mutually beneficial opportunities for both companies to provide more powerful technological benefits to their customers, thereby growing their respective top lines across their proprietary platforms.
 The companies expect that it will enhance each company's ability to activate new marketing channels with significantly extended reach, expected higher performance and ROI, creating new lines of business while strengthening their present competitive advantages and producing meaningful cross-marketing opportunities.